ovh/docs/pages/platform/public-cloud/suspend_or_pause_an_instance/guide.en-ca.md

 #### From the OVHcloud Panel

 In the OVH control panel, click on the `Public Cloud` section{.action} menu, select your Cloud project and click on `Instances`{.action} in the left side menu.
-Click on the '...'{.action} button to the right of the instance you want to stop, then click on `Stop`{.action}.
+Click on the `...`{.action} button to the right of the instance you want to stop, then click on `Stop`{.action}.

-In the pop-up window, take note of the message and click on `confirm`{.action}.
+In the pop-up window, take note of the message and click on `Confirm`{.action}.

 Once the process is completed, your instance will now appear as `Off`{.action}.

 To resume the instance, perform the same steps as mentioned above and select `Boot`{.action}.
-In some cases, you might need to do a cold reboot instead.
+In some cases, you might need to do a cold reboot.

 #### From the Horizon interface

 In the horizon interface, click on the `Compute`{.action} menu on the left and then select Instances{.action}.
 Select `Suspend Instance`{.action} in the drop list for the corresponding instance.

-Once the process is completed, your instance will now appear as `Suspended`{.action}.
+The confirmation message will appear, indicating that the instance has been suspended.

-To unsuspend the instance, perform the same steps as mentioned above and select `Resume Instance`{.action} in the drop list
+To unsuspend the instance, perform the same steps as mentioned above and select `Resume Instance`{.action} in the drop list.

 #### Using Openstack/Nova APIs